xoplog/xop-go/README.md

 Outgoing propagation is sharing the current trace id as the parent request to another server when making a request.
-Xop currently only supports HTTP and that only with [resty](https://github.com/go-resty/resty).
+Xop currently only supports HTTP and that only with [resty](https://github.com/go-resty/resty) in the xopmiddle package.
 Adding additional outgoing propagators is an outstanding priority.

 ### Version compatability